 He cites creating a strong leadership team, with a clearly defined long-term vision, as the key to making it through that turbulent period.
 Not one of his 140 employees left, despite the uncertainty.

-Trotman married his wife Cindy in 2002, and often draws upon her background in counselling psychology in business.
+Trotman married his wife Cindy in 2002, and often draws upon her background in counseling psychology in business.
 Their daughter Hannah was born in 2003, and their son Ty followed two years later.

 The Trotmans have always loved children, and the idea of giving back.
 They are now looking forward to establishing a foundation with a focus on pediatrics, as well as continuing to lead the way with solid business practices at TAG.